 Hilda, please tell us about yourself.

 I spent two years in undergraduate studies at the University of Toronto and then went to U of T law school.
 After graduation, I articled and was hired at a Bay Street law firm as an associate.
 Around the 4-year mark, I saw an ad in a legal publication for a job at a Canadian law firm operating in Hong Kong and Singapore and jumped at the chance to try something new.
 Long story short, I arrived in Hong Kong right around the time it was handed back to China and spent two years there working on interesting deals and travelling around the region.
 This experience really helped me to mature as a lawyer.
-When I came back to Canada I joined another Bay Street law firm working in real estates and financing, worked my way up to partner level and then, about 10 years ago, I chose to join First National because it offered a new challenge that aligned with my priorities and professional goals.
+When I came back to Canada I joined another Bay Street law firm working in real estates and financing, worked my way up to partner level and then, over 10 years ago, I chose to join First National because it offered a new challenge that aligned with my priorities and professional goals.

 Tell us about your team.